 "We want to get the patients downstairs and outside," says Grant.

 "We want to have cooking classes for kids, which is what Fit4Allkids is doing now.
 We've had three or four groups visit and they'll pull different things out of the garden.
 It may be stuff they've never heard of or eaten before - collard greens or kohlrabi - or familiar items like carrots and radishes.
 We'll go out there and make different teas with lemon grass and allspice, and squeeze some oranges in."

 Instead of sugar, they'll add honey to demonstrate that sweeteners can still be good for you.
 "There are some amazingly healthy alternatives to lots of sugar," Grant stresses.
 "That's what a lot of kids don't understand.
 Things can taste good without loading them up with lots of processed sugar.
 The kids get into it and the parents do, too.
 They love it.
 And hopefully they take the lessons home with them and use it every day."

-The roots of Zoe's Edible Garden reach back some three years.
+The roots of Zoe's Edible Garden reach back more than five years.
 Grant and his wife wanted to find a way to memorialize their baby.
 They had already done so at Bayfront Medical Center by dedicating a room in her name there.
 Sitting in the back yard of their house one day, the thought dawned on them: How about something interactive, educational and symbolic of life, like a garden?

 It seemed like a perfect idea.
 At the time, their son, Tanner, was 3 years old and it made sense to start stressing healthy eating and learning where beneficial food comes from for his sake.
 In addition, Grant himself had already begun eating better as a way of life.
 "Having a child focused me on it," he explains.
 "I have to live longer and I want my son to live longer, too.
 You see it on the news every day - Type 2 diabetes, cancer.
 There's got to be a connection to the food we're eating, because it wasn't this bad once upon a time."